Aveglia/vAMPirus/helpmeoutsome.md

             // List of percent similarities to cluster aminoacid sequences - must be separated by ".95,.96" clusterAAIDlist=""

 When clustering for pcASVs, vAMPirus will create nucleotide and protein versions and both will go through the rest of the analyses within the pipeline (phylogeny, taxonomy, etc.).

-It should be noted that the --minAA option described above in the AminoType section applies also to pcASV generation.
+It should be noted that the --minAA option described above in the AminoType section also applies to pcASV generation.
 If there are any sequences below the minimum amino acid sequence length, the problematic sequence(s) and its translation will be stored in a file for you to review.

 Example launch command:

-            `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAIDlist .85,.90,.96`
+          nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAIDlist .85,.90,.96 --stats run

 ## Counts tables and percent ID matrices

-vAMPirus generate nucleotide-based counts tables using vsearch and protein-based counts tables using Diamond.
-Counts tables and percent ID matrices are always produced for each ASV, AminoType and all OTU fasta files produced.
+vAMPirus generate nucleotide-based counts tables using vsearch and protein-based counts tables using DIAMOND and a custom bash script.
+Counts tables and percent ID matrices are always produced for each ASV, AminoType and all cASV fasta files produced.

 Here are the parameters you can edit at lines 61-70:

     // Counts table generation parameters
-        // Similarity ID to use for ASV counts table asvcountID=".97"
+        // Percent similarity to use for ASV/ncASV counts table generation with vsearch asvcountID=".97"
         // Protein counts table parameters
             // Minimum Bitscore for counts